Mariusmarten/SpatialMemory/README.md

 # Spatial Memory

+## Method

+Implementation and testing repository of several feedforward and recurrent methods for learning representations for simultaneous localisation and mapping.
+The

 ![env](img/environment-dataset.png "env")

-Implementation and testing repository of several feedforward and recurrent methods for learning representations for simultaneous localisation and mapping.
 The repository contains the following models:

 ![models](img/models.png "Models")